opxdelwin/plan-sync/README.md

 ## Pricing

 We're excited to let you know that Plan Sync is ***100% free of cost!***
-Every student should have access to an efficient timetable management tool without any form of financial burden.
+Every student should have access to an efficient timetable review tool without any form of financial burden.

 ## Contact Us